FREE TRAINING!

 In the eating disorder space (specifically when discussing anorexia nervosa), pacing is referred to as “compulsive movement” or an “OCD-ED” behavior.
 For this reason, the movement is often redirected and/or sought to be eliminated as an ultimatum of reaching “full recovery.”

-Safety violation + demand avoidance activation
+Safety violation and demand avoidance activation

 While, for many people who are not neurodivergent, elimination of hyperactive behaviors may be a cornerstone of recovery, redirection can cause harm for autistic and/or ADHD individuals.